oracle/content-and-experience-toolkit/README.md

 **Added**
 - `cec set-site-security` - set site as public or secure and define type of runtime access
-- `cec delete-folder` - delete folders on the CEC server

 **Updated**
 - `cec develop` - use of `--server <server>` will direct content queries to the CEC server specified.